skaji/Carmel-OnDemand/README.md

 Carml uses `./.carmel/MySetup.pm` to pin module verions to be used.

-Sometims, you may just want to use the modules in artifacts without pinning modules versions.
+Sometimes, you may just want to use the modules in artifacts without pinning module versions.
 Then use Carmel::OnDemand.

 # TODO